 How did the idea for setting out a third time on the Monoxylon III expedition come about?

-.
+I like it when it’s not just about adrenaline and adventure.
 I caught that bug earlier when I was studying in Olomouc and taking an exam under Associate Professor Štěrba.
-I helped him coil ropes as he was going to climb an eight-thousander with his wife, Dina Štěrbova
+I helped him coil ropes as he was going to climb an eight-thousander with his wife, Dina Štěrbova.

 And how did it continue?
 Did you arrange anything?